-- 1. To be a best practice regulator; - 2.
-To be collaborative, co-operative, and learning team; - 3.
+- 1. To be a best practice regulator. - 2.
+To be collaborative, co-operative, and a learning team. - 3.
 To be motivated and empowered to make a difference; and - 4.
 To be professional.

-Key Responsibilities:
+Key responsibilities:

-The Monitoring and Analysis Manager's (Retail) main duties will be:
+The Regulatory Manager's main duties will be: